Slow Train Coming: Recording sessions

 The final song recorded was "When He Returns".
 Its role as the album's closer was already decided, but Dylan planned on having Springs or Dennis sing the lead vocal.
 After recording a guide vocal, backed by Beckett on piano, he reconsidered.
 As Heylin suggested, Beckett's "strident accompaniment made him think again."
 Dylan practiced singing "When He Returns" overnight before laying down eight vocal takes over Beckett's original piano track.
 The final take, described by Heylin as "perhaps Dylan's strongest studio vocal since 'Visions of Johanna'," was selected as the master.

 Wexler convinced Dylan to overdub new vocals for "Gonna Change My Way of Thinking" and "When You Gonna Wake Up?", but otherwise the overdubbing sessions held the following week focused on instrumental overdubbing.

 Outtakes

 Dylan recorded three additional songs during these sessions, but these did not make the final cut for Slow Train Coming.
-"Trouble in Mind" was issued as a B-side in 1979.
+"Trouble in Mind" was issued as a B-side in 1979 and on compilation Pure Dylan in 2011.
 "Ain't No Man Righteous" was covered by reggae group Jah Mallah, but no Dylan version was released until 2017.
 "Ye Shall Be Changed" was issued on The Bootleg Series Vol 1–3.
 All three outtakes were also released on The Bootleg Series Vol. 13: Trouble No More 1979–1981 in 2017.